Connecting to VPN (Linux)

 Go to https://vpn.mtu.edu and log in with your MTU account name and password.
 Select the version you wish to download.

 Note: The VPN client does not automatically disconnect upon logging out.
 If more than one person uses your machine, it is highly recommended that you disconnect when you are done using the VPN.
-Others who log in after you will be able to use your VPN connection if you fail to disconnect from the VPN.
+Others who log in after you can use your VPN connection if you do not disconnect from the VPN.

 Starting Connection